-The Companies Act of Japan requires that a 10% dividend of the profit for the year attributable to shareholders shall be appropriated as a legal reserve (a component of either capital surplus or retained earnings) until the aggregate amount of capital reserve and the legal reserve is equal to 25% of capital stock.
-The legal reserve may be used to reduce deficit or be transferred to retained earnings upon approval of the general meeting of shareholders.
+The Companies Act of Japan requires that a 10% dividend of the profit for year attributable to shareholders shall be appropriated as a legal capital surplus or legal retained earnings until the aggregate amount of legal capital surplus and legal retained earnings is equal to 25% of share capital.
+The accumulated legal retained earnings may be used to reduce deficit or be transferred to retained earnings upon approval of the general meeting of shareholders.